arrow Go back to list of posts

 • It is built for enterprises, offering advanced security, role-based access control, and an admin dashboard for managing team-wide digital business cards.

-• No, KADO works seamlessly on both mobile and desktop browsers, allowing you to share your contact details without requiring an app.
-However, for enhanced functionality, KADO also offers a mobile app where you can store your card in an in-app wallet, quickly access your QR code, and share your card even without an internet connection.
+No, KADO works perfectly on mobile and desktop browsers, allowing you to share your virtual business card without downloading an app.
+However, for advanced features, KADO’s digital business card app lets you save your card QR code in a digital wallet, quickly access your created QR code, and share your details even without an internet connection.

-• You can share your KADO digital business card in multiple ways, making it easier to connect with others.
-The most common methods include displaying your QR code for scanning, sharing your unique link via email or text, or using an NFC-enabled card.
-The best part is that your recipient does not need an app to receive or save your contact details.
+You can share your KADO digital business card in a variety of ways, making it easy to connect with others.
+The most common methods include showing the QR code for scanning, sharing your unique link via email or text, or using an NFC card.
+The main advantage is that the recipient does not need an app to receive or save your contact information.

-• Yes!
-If you have saved your digital business cards in your mobile wallet or as widgets on your device, you can still share your contact details even without an internet connection.
-This ensures that you are always ready to network, whether you are at an event, on a plane, or in an area with poor connectivity.
+Yes!
+If you have saved your digital business cards saved in your mobile wallet or as a widget on your device, you can still share your information via QR code even without an internet connection.
+This allows you to always be ready to network, whether you are at an event, or not.

 πŸ‘‰ Start for Free